GlycoSHIELD-MD/GlycoSHIELD-MD/README.md

 A simple MD pipeline to generate realistic glycoprotein models

 ## GlycoSHIELD tutorial

+Tutorial should be run from within the "TUTORIAL" folder to access all neccessary files.

 Tutorial files include a N-cadherin EC5 domain (EC5.pdb), which natively contains three gly- cosylation sites at positions 463, 492 and 533.
 In the tutorial, we will glycosylate the protein with high-mannose N-glycans (Man5) and visualise the span and shielding of the resulting